 \subsubsection{Threshold models}

 A third family of spreading processes are {\sl complex contagion} processes, which are often used to model social contagion.
 These models capture the effects of social influence, which is considered via a non-linear mechanism for contaminating neighboring nodes (typically a threshold mechanism).
-In the conventional definition of threshold models \cite{Watts2002S} nodes can be in two mutually exclusive states, non-adopter (i.e.\ susceptible) -- initially all but one node -- and adopter (i.e.\ infectious) -- initially a randomly selected {\sl seed} node -- and each node $i$ is assigned a threshold $\phi_i$ defining the necessary number $k^I_i$ or fraction $k^I_i/k_i$ of adopter neighbors to make the node (with total degree $k_i$) adopt.
+In the conventional definition of threshold models \cite{Watts2002S} nodes can be either of two mutually exclusive states, non-adopter (i.e.\ susceptible) -- initially all but one node -- and adopter (i.e.\ infectious) -- initially a randomly selected {\sl seed} node -- and each node $i$ is assigned a threshold $\phi_i$ defining the number $k^I_i$ or fraction $k^I_i/k_i$ of adopter neighbors necessary to make the node (with total degree $k_i$) adopt.
 We refer to the first variant as the Watts threshold model with {\sl absolute} thresholds, and the second as the Watts threshold model with {\sl relative} thresholds.
 The central question here is the condition needed to induce a large adoption cascade that spreads all around the network.
 These models are highly constrained by the network structure and dynamics as the distribution of individual thresholds determine the conditions for global cascades.
-This is fundamentally different from SIR type of dynamics (called \textit{simple contagion processes}) which are highly stochastic, driven by random infection and recovery.
-In the latter case, transmission of infection is not fully determined by structural properties but possible even via a single stimuli coming from an infected neighbor.
+This is fundamentally different from the SIR type of dynamics (called \textit{simple contagion processes}) which are highly stochastic, driven by random infection and recovery.
 The conventional threshold model introduced by Watts \cite{Watts2002S}, and other related dynamical processes have been thoroughly studied on static networks, however their behavior on temporal networks has been addressed only recently by studies using RRMs.